On a regular basis I get an email from a novice “joke writer” that goes something like this:

 Paper written jokes tend to be “written” to be “read”, much like a short story or article in a manner that is designed to be read, and not expressed verbally in three dimensions.

 Stand-up comedy is all about talking and expression.
 Writing is NOT talking.
-While there can be obvious similarities, writing is NOT a version of talking.
-Writing is a version of communication that is designed primarily for consumption by an individual READER — NOT a live, in person presentation for an AUDIENCE.
+While there can be obvious similarities, writing is simply a modified version of talking.

 If you don’t believe that, simply use any search engine and type in the phrase “differences between talking and writing”.
 You will only have tens of millions of pages to sift though to give you more than a hint that writing and talking are vastly different forms of communication.